 - 1. Attendance and participation are key elements to a successful learning experience.
 When tardiness or an absence is anticipated, it is the responsibility of the student to advise the instructor in advance.
-However, notification alone does not necessarily excuse the absence.
-Further documentation should be offered and may be required.
 Advising the instructor of unexpected absence or tardiness should take place at the earliest opportunity.
 A passing grade will not be given if more than two seminar meetings are missed (including 'excused' absences).
-Extreme tardiness will be considered an absence. - 2.
-Assignments will NOT be accepted after the due date.
-Excused absence does not change the submission deadlines. - 3.
+Each absence will automatically reduce your participation/attendance grade by 14 points.
+Points will also be deducted for tardiness or leaving class early. - 2.
+Assignments will NOT be accepted after the due date. - 3.
 Unless required due to documented disability or approved by the instructor, laptop computers, tablets, phones and other mobile devices may NOT be used during class meetings. - 4.
 All assignments must be typed and presented in a professional format.
-Electronic versions of assignments will only be accepted when that form is specifically requested by the instructor or approved in advance of the submission deadline. - 5.
-If your instructor is not in the classroom at 10:30 a.m., please wait 20 minutes before leaving.
+Electronic versions of assignments will only be accepted when that form is specifically requested by the instructor or approved in advance of the submission deadline.

-6. The instructor reserves the right to change this syllabus in order to improve the quality of the overall learning experience.
+- 5. If your instructor is not in the classroom at 10:30 a.m., please wait 20 minutes before leaving. - 6.
+The instructor reserves the right to change this syllabus in order to improve the quality of the overall learning experience.
 Changes may include scheduled activities, classroom policies, and future grading criteria, and will be communicated to all students.